DaniilJechev/SearchEnigne/README.md

 	- If `*` isn't added to the end of directory path, program will check content only in pointed directory, without entering to subdirectories.

 Also, **user can create a relative paths to files**, if they place in project directory `resources`.\
-For example, `file001.txt` and `file002.txt` initially place in `resource` directory, consequently, user can piont relative path to them.
+For example, `file001.txt` and `file002.txt` initially place in `resource` directory, consequently, user can point relative path to them.

 ### Answers window
 ![answer window](resources/readmeAssets/5.png)\